+Do Do changes in

+changes in the project Has new

+the project require major information

+require revisions to become

+major the 2018 Final available,

+revisions SEIS/EIR resulting in

+Einal because of previously

+SFIS/FIR changed significant

+because of circumstances impacts. a

+new involving new change in

+significant significant the severity

+impacts or impacts or of

+changes in substantially significant

+the more severe impacts, or a

+Significance Significance severity of impacts than change in

+Determination Determination previously those analyzed tne faceibilitu of

+Trom the for the Boviood identified In the 2018 reasibility of

+Would the project: SFIS/FIR Project imnacts?
+SEIS/EIR? measures?

+a) Have a substantial adverse No. No No

+а) effect either directly or through NO NO NO

+habitat modifications on any

+species identified as a

+candidate sensitive or special

+status species in local or

+regional plans, policies, or

+regulations, or by the

+California Department of Fish

+and Game or United

+States Fish and Wildlife

+Service?

+h) Have a substantial adverse NI NI No No No

+5) effect on any rinarian habitator 1.11 110 NO NO

+other sensitive natural

+community identified in local or

+regional plans policies

+regulations or by the

+California Department of Fish

+and Game or United States

+Fish and Wildlife Service?

+\sim Have a substantial adverse NI NU No No No

+() effect on federally protected INI INI INU INU INU

+wetlands as defined by

+Section 404 of the Clean

+Water Act (including but not

+1 limited to marsh vernal nool

+coastal etc.) through direct

+removal filling hydrological

+interruption or other means?

+N - N - NI -

-Do changes in the project require major revisions to the 2018 Final SEIS/EIR because of new significant impacts or changes in the require major revisions to the 2018 Final SEIS/EIR because of new or changed circumstances involving new significant impacts or substantially Has new information become available, resulting in previously undisclosed significant impacts, a Would the preject from the 2018 Final Determination for the Revised severity of previously identified significant impacts than those analyzed in the 2018 Final change in the feasibility of mitigation a) Would the project: Have a substantial adverse effect, either directly or through habitat modifications, on any species identified as a candidate, sensitive, or special status species in local or regional plans, policies, or regulations, or by the California Department of Fish and Game or United States Fish and Wildlife Service?
-Project LTS-M No SEIS/EIR?
-No Measures? b) Have a substantial adverse effect on any riparian habitat or other sensitive natural community identified in local or regional plans, policies, regulations, or by the California Department of Fish and Game or United States Fish and Wildlife Service?
-NI No No No c) Have a substantial adverse effect on federally protected wetlands as defined by Section 404 of the Clean Water Act (including, but not limited to, marsh, vernal pool, coastal, etc.) through direct removal, filling, hydrological interruption, or other means? ΧI NI No No No d) Interfere substantially with the movement of any native resident or migratory fish or wildlife species or with established native resident or migratory wildlife corridors, or impede the use of native wildlife nursery sites?
-LTS-M LTS-M No No No e) Would the project: Conflict with any local policies or ordinances protecting biological resources, such as a tree preservation policy or ordinance? from the 2018 Final SEIS/EIR NI Significance Determination for the Revised Project NI require major revisions to the 2018 Final SEIS/EIR because of new significant impacts or changes in the severity of previously identified significant impacts?
-No require major revisions to the 2018 Final SEIS/EIR because of new or changed circumstances involving new significant impacts or substantially more severe impacts than those analyzed in the 2018 Final SEIS/EIR?
-Has new information become available, resulting in previously undisclosed significant impacts, a change in the severity of significant impacts, or a change in the feasibility of mitigation measures? f) Conflict with the provisions of an adopted Habitat Conservation Plan, Natural Community Conservation Plan, or other approved local, regional, or state habitat conservation plan?
+a) interfere substantially with the LIS-M LIS-M NO INO NO

+movement of any native

+resident or migratory fish or

+1 wildlife species or with

+established native resident or

+migratory wildlife corridors, or

+impede the use of native

+wildlife nursery sites?

+Would the project: Significance Determination from the 2018 Final SEIS/EIR Significance Determination for the Revised Project Do changes in the project require major revisions to the 2018 Final SEIS/EIR because of new significant impacts or changes in the severity of previously identified significant impacts?
+Do changes in the project require major revisions to the 2018 Final SEIS/EIR because of new or changed circumstances involving new significant impacts or substantially more severe impacts than those analyzed in the 2018 Final SEIS/EIR?
+Has new information become available, resulting in previously undisclosed significant impacts, a change in the severity of significant impacts, or a change in the feasibility of mitigation measures? e) Conflict with any local policies or ordinances protecting biological resources, such as a tree preservation policyor ordinance?
+NI NI No No No f) Conflict with the provisions of an adopted Habitat Conservation Plan, Natural Community Conservation Plan, or other approved local, regional, or state habitat conservation plan?
 NI NI No No No